Gravitational-Wave Signatures of Nonstandard Neutrino Properties in Collapsing Stellar Cores

-Here we show that FC inside the PNS, at densities above a few $10^{12}$\,g\,cm$^{-3}$, visibly intensifies the GW signal shortly after bounce, during the otherwise relatively GW-quiescent phase.
+Here we consider FFC as a prototypical example and show that FC inside the PNS, at densities above a few $10^{12}$\,g\,cm$^{-3}$, visibly intensifies the GW signal shortly after bounce, during the otherwise relatively GW-quiescent phase.
 This enhancement arises from strong, localized heating caused by the conversions of $\nu_x$ and $\bar\nu_x$ $(x = \mu, \tau)$ to $ \nu_e$ and $ \bar\nu_e$, which are immediately absorbed in the medium.
 This increased heating leads to strong convective activity, which in turn can excite hydrodynamic gravity modes (g-modes) near the PNS surface, resulting in strong GW emission.
 This effect is schematically illustrated in Fig.~\ref{fig:schematic}.

 \textit{\textbf{Simulation Setup and GW Analysis.}}---The considered simulations were discussed in Ref.~\cite{Ehring2023b}.
 They were conducted with the neutrino-hydrodynamics code \textsc{Alcar} \cite{Just2015a,Just2018a}, assuming axial symmetry (2D). \textsc{Alcar} is a state-of-the-art, Eulerian, conservative, higher-order Godunov-type finite-volume solver designed for both 1D and multi-D nonrelativistic fluid dynamics, coupled with a two-moment scheme to treat energy-dependent, three-flavor neutrino transport.
 General relativistic corrections for gravity and transport are included.
 The key features of the code and the implementation details of the neutrino FCs are described in Ref.~\cite{Ehring2023a}.